trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Product_Design.md

 ## Project Description

 This project require students to design a product people will love.
-They are expected to run a design sprint in order to quickly validate their idea with real customers.
+Students are expected to run a design sprint in order to quickly validate their idea with real customers.
 Students need to submit a writeup that contains:

 * Product Idea Summary (max 100 words)
 * Design Sprint Deliverables (e.g., wireframes, mockups, or low-fidelity prototypes of their product idea)